+Director of Special Education

+Mr. Justin Simos

-Director of Special Education Mrs. Anne Lawvere 560 S 900 E Marion, IN 46953 (765) 662-1890 anlawvere@eastbrook.k12.in.us
+560 S 900 E

+Marion, IN 46953

+(765) 662-1890

+jsimos@eastbrook.k12.in.us

 Section 504

 The rights of any student, or the parent or guardian of any student, who is attempting to become eligible or has been found eligible under Section 504 of the Rehabilitation Act.
 A student or parent who encounters any difficulties in exercising any of the Notice of Rights should immediately contact the school office.